This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United States.

 What kind of remedies are acceptable to the authority?

 The guiding principle for the antitrust agencies is that a merger remedy must effectively preserve competition in the relevant market.
-The DOJ’s 2011 Merger Remedy Policy Guide provides a detailed discussion on structural and conduct remedies.
-Historically, the FTC and DOJ generally required structural remedies (i.e., divestitures) to remedy competitive concerns.
-The FTC and DOJ seldom utilised conduct remedies (such as firewall provisions, non-discrimination provisions, mandatory licensing provisions, transparency provisions, anti-retaliation provisions, and prohibitions on certain contracting practices), as those require ongoing agency involvement and oversight.
-More recently, senior officials at the FTC and DOJ have suggested that conduct remedies, even for vertical mergers, are strongly disfavoured.
+Historically, the FTC and DOJ utilised conduct remedies (such as firewall provisions, non-discrimination provisions, mandatory licensing provisions, transparency provisions, anti-retaliation provisions, and prohibitions on certain contracting practices) in limited circumstances, because conduct remedies require ongoing agency involvement and oversight.
+In September 2018, the DOJ announced the withdrawal of the 2011 DOJ Policy Guide to Merger Remedies, and instructed parties that the 2004 DOJ Policy Guide to Merger Remedies will be in effect until the DOJ releases an updated policy.
+This change reaffirms the general approach of the FTC and DOJ to require structural remedies (i.e., divestitures) to remedy competitive concerns.
+Presently, senior officials at the FTC and DOJ have suggested that conduct remedies, even for vertical mergers, are strongly disfavoured.

 What procedure applies in the event that remedies are required in order to secure clearance?